Skip to main content

 1. Customer Support Agent

-Scenario: AI support agent needs to look up customer information
+Scenario: AI support agent needs to look up customer information.

 # Customer lookup tool